prince-ph0en1x/prince-ph0en1x.github.io/pages/2 - musings/21_my-dharma.md

 * The universe as a whole is maximally mixed... just that there's no one to measure it from outside.
 * Observers cannot emerge in homogeneous early universe, thus, from our perspective, there were never a homogeneous state, thus, the question, why something rather than nothing doesn't make sense.
 It is anthopic.
 * As object's ontology is its epistemological encoding with a compiler length of zero.
+* `Pragyan` is sentience (conscious of the agent, self); `Vigyan` is intellect (conscious of the environment).
+* Vedanta is about viewing the universe without a specific prior, nirguna.
+The prior is maya, saguna.

 ### Philosophical stance